bmilcs/odin-library/README.md

   - ESC key
   - Clicking outside of the form

-All in all, this was a great introduction to Object & Object Constructors as a design pattern.
+All in all, this was a great introduction to Object & Object Constructors as a design pattern, the FontAwesome library and the `normalize.css` CSS reset.

 Note: Prototypal inheritance & the `Object.create()` method weren't necessary due to the scope of the project.